bougetsu/BayesLASA/README.md

 # BayesLASA

-We propsed a framework called Bayesian Landmark-based Shape Analysis (BayesLASA) for landmark detection in polygonal chain data.
+We proposed a framework called Bayesian Landmark-based Shape Analysis (BayesLASA) for landmark detection in polygonal chain data.

 #### Landmark identification